 Inspired by a neighbor’s Victorian crazy quilt, I started my first quilt at age 13.
 There were no quilters in my family, so I taught myself, making it up as I went along.
 Improvisational quilting is still my favorite method of quilt design.
 It took me 5 years to make that first quilt.
 I finished it just in time to take it with me to the Rhode Island School of Design.
 Four intense years later, I graduated with a BFA in ceramics.
 Then I created and sold ceramic Judaica for about 20 years.
 During a hiatus from ceramics due to life and motherhood, I rediscovered my love of quilting.
-I live in the San Francisco/ Bay Area with my architect husband and two artistically talented offspring who are now independent adults .
+I live in the San Francisco/ Bay Area with my architect husband and have two artistically talented offspring who are now independent adults .

 Photo credit: Lea Delson